 The correction of the measured distributions for the geometrical acceptance and registration efficiency of the J-PET scanner is one of the most crucial steps in determining the polarization correlation of annihilation photons.
-Efficiency and acceptance were simultaneously determined in this work, and for the sake of brevity, we will refer to this combined quantity as 'efficiency' throughout the manuscript.
-Thus, in the following we will understand by efficiency the combined geometric acceptance, detection efficiency and event selection efficiency.
-Such defined efficiency was estimated as a function of the $\Delta \varphi$ angle using the GEANT4 simulation package (59).
-For this purpose, the full scanner geometry and material composition (37) were defined in the GEANT4 structure and the $e^+e^-$ annihilations were simulated in the center of the detector assuming the fraction of direct annihilations, pPs and oPs formations, as it is known for the XAD-4 porous polymer (41).
-The method of simulations with the J-PET scanner was validated in the previous works, as described e.g. in Ref (23, 60).
+Efficiency and acceptance were simultaneously determined in this work, and, for the sake of brevity, we will refer to this combined quantity as "efficiency" throughout the manuscript.
+Thus, in the following, we will understand by efficiency the combined geometric acceptance, detection efficiency, and event selection efficiency.
+This defined efficiency was estimated as a function of the $\Delta \phi$ angle using the GEANT4 (GEometry ANd Tracking) simulation package (59).
+For this purpose, the full scanner geometry and material composition (37) were defined in the GEANT4 structure, and the $e^+e^-$ annihilations were simulated in the center of the detector, assuming the fraction of direct annihilations, pPs and oPs formations, as it is known for the XAD-4 porous polymer (41).
+The method of simulations with the J-PET scanner was validated in the previous works, as described, e.g., in (23, 60).
 The response of the scanner was simulated.
-Next the simulated data were analysed using the same criteria as applied to the experimental data.
-Then, such determined $\Delta \varphi$ distributions were normalized to the original $\Delta \varphi$ distributions determined by simulating the annihilation photons interactions in the scanner and taking for the calculations a true scatterings angles (23).
-The resulting normalized $\Delta \varphi$ spectra were used to correct the experimental $\Delta \varphi$ spectra for efficiency.
-Example of corrected $\Delta \varphi$ spectra are shown in Fig. 3(c) and Fig. 3(d).
+Next, the simulated data were analyzed using the same criteria as applied to the experimental data.
+Then, these determined $\Delta \phi$ distributions were normalized to the original $\Delta \varphi$ distributions determined by simulating the annihilation photon interactions in the scanner and taking for the calculations of true scattering angles (23).
+The resulting normalized $\Delta \phi$ spectra were used to correct the experimental $\Delta \phi$ spectra for efficiency.
+Example of corrected $\Delta \phi$ spectra is shown in Fig. 3 (C and D).

-Simulations of $\Delta\varphi$ distributions for separable and entangled annihilation photons
+Simulations of $\Delta\phi$ distributions for separable and entangled annihilation photons

-For simulations performed in this work it was assumed that the polarizations of the back-to-back propagating annihilation photons are perpendicular to each other.
-For the separable state interaction of each photon was simulated independently using GEANT4 package, in which the Compton scattering is simulated according to the Klein-Nishina formula (21).
-In order to simulate the distribution for entangled photons we used the data simulated for separable state and preselected events such that the resulting distributions are as expected for the entangled photons.
-The method used for simulations of separable and quantum entangled photons was described in detail, and validated in Ref.
-(23).
+For simulations performed in this work, it was assumed that the polarizations of the back-to-back propagating annihilation photons are perpendicular to each other.
+For the separable state, the interaction of each photon was simulated independently using the GEANT4 package, in which the Compton scattering is simulated according to the Klein-Nishina formula (21).
+To simulate the distribution for entangled photons, we used the data simulated for separable state and preselected events such that the resulting distributions are as expected for the entangled photons.
+The method used for simulations of separable and quantum entangled photons was described in detail and validated in (23).